M-S-Saurabh/ServerReplication/README.txt

 - However, all Java processes exit gracefully.

+- If rmiregistry is already running on the machine, python script may throw an error briefly but it will still continue all operations normally.

 - Before running client process, we have to wait for server processes to complete connection forming phase.
   Wait for a message from all server processes, which says:
 	"---- Server Initialization complete.
 Ready for client messages. ----"